What Graphs are 2-Dot Product Graphs?: Introduction

-Fiduccia et al.~\cite{FSTZ98} proved that every bipartite graph has dot product dimension at most $\frac{n}{2}$ and that this a tight bound, since the complete bipartite graph $K_{n,n}$ on $2n$ vertices has dot product dimension $n$.
-In fact, they conjectured that any graph on $n$ vertices has dot product dimension at most $\frac{n}{2}$.
-Li and Chang~\cite{LC13} confirmed this conjecture for chordal graphs, graphs with girth at least~5, and $P_4$-sparse graphs.
+Fiduccia et al.~\cite{FSTZ98} conjectured that any graph on $n$ vertices has dot product dimension at most $\lfloor\frac{n}{2}\rfloor$.
+Note that chordal graphs satisfy this bound due to Theorem~\ref{t-1}.
+Fiduccia et al.\ proved that the bound is tight for bipartite graphs.
+To be precise, they showed that every bipartite graph on $n$ vertices is an $\lfloor\frac{n}{2}\rfloor$-product graph, and the complete bipartite graph $K_{\lfloor\frac{n}{2}\rfloor,\lfloor\frac{n}{2}\rfloor}$ has dot product dimension $\lfloor\frac{n}{2}\rfloor$.
+Li and Chang confirmed the conjecture of Fiduccia et al.~\cite{FSTZ98} for two more graph classes, namely graphs of girth at least~$5$ and $P_4$-sparse graphs (a graph is \emph{$P_4$-sparse} if every set of~$5$ vertices contains at most one~$P_4$ as an induced subgraph).

-Observe that, in spite of these results, there are still many graph classes for which the relation to the class of graphs of small dot product dimension (and of dot product dimension $2$ in particular) is unclear.
+We observe that, in spite of these results, there are still many graph classes for which the relation to the class of graphs of small dot product dimension (and of dot product dimension $2$ in particular) is unclear.